rclancyc/rclancyc.github.io/index.md

 ### January 2019

 - I have officially completed the preliminary exam portion of the PhD degree by passing the Probability and Statistics exam!
-In addition, I am done with my course work!
+In addition, I am done with course work!

 ### August 2018